 If you’re considering making (or soliciting) life estate gifts, it is absolutely essential that you consult a competent attorney.
-There are several considerations that you will want to take into account before you make the decision to complete a life estate gift.
+Donors will want to consider several points before making a life estate gift.
 This list is not exhaustive, but gives a sampling of the types of questions you will want resolved.

-- If the property is not completely paid for and still has a mortgage, there can be serious tax consequences for making a life estate gift.
+- If the property still has a mortgage, there can be serious tax consequences for making a life estate gift.
 The recipient of the remainder interest might face an immediate tax liability for the amount that the real estate has appreciated since the original date of purchase.

 - If less than five years elapse between the life estate gift and a serious personal illness, the existence of a life estate contract might disqualify the donor from receiving Medicaid benefits for long-term disability.

-- Once a life estate contract has been completed, a new mortgage can not be placed on the property without the consent of both the donor and the recipient organization.
+- Once a life estate contract has been completed, the property cannot be mortgaged without the consent of both the donor and the recipient organization.

-For a more complete description of the legal ins and outs of ‘Life Estate’ gifts, please visit the Planned Giving Design Center.
+For a more complete legal guide to ‘Life Estate’ gifts, please visit the Planned Giving Design Center.

 Looking for more articles on planned giving?
 Try these: